 Request for Access to BSL-3 Laboratories

-Unrestricted access to BSL-3 laboratories requires registration, approvals and training.
-Please submit a complete application consisting of all of the documentation detailed on the checklist available below.
+Access to Biosafety Level 3 (BSL-3) laboratories requires mandatory, recent (within the past five years), full time, documented experience*; registration with and approval by the Institutional Biosafety Committee (IBC), and BSL-3 specific training.
+Please submit a complete application consisting of all of the documentation detailed on the checklist available below to the IBC.
 All applications must be reviewed and approved by the IBC before training and proficiency testing is initiated.
 Request for access must be submitted and signed by the Principal Investigator.
+Approved applications will require an interview with a Biosafety Officer and clearance for work in containment lab from Occupational Medicine, before initiation of training.

 Application Documents for Access to BSL-3 Laboratories: